morimekta/providence/providence-config/src/site/markdown/index.md

         // subtypes are needed.
         reg.registerRecursive(Named.kDescriptor);
         reg.registerRecursive(From.kDescriptor);
+        reg.registerRecursive(Service.kDescriptor);

         this.providenceConfig = new ProvidenceConfig(reg);

         ConfigSupplier<Service,Service._Field> serviceSupplier = providenceConfig.resolveConfig("my_service.cfg");
+        serviceSupplier.addListener(this);
         this.service = serviceSupplier.get();
-        serviceSupplier.addListener(this);
     }

+    @Override
-    public Named onServiceUpdate(Service update) {
+    public void onConfigChange(@Nonnull Service update) {
         this.service = update;
         // and react to the actual changes...
     }
 }
 ```

-There are also other config suppliers available to make the providence config system more
+There are also other config suppliers available to make the providence config
-powerful.
+system more powerful.

-- **[FixedConfigSupplier]:** Just provides some config message as a config supplier.
-Will never
+- **[FixedConfigSupplier]:** Just provides some config message as a config
-  change, and never trigger config listeners.
+  supplier.
+Will never change, and never trigger config listeners.
-- **[ResourceConfigSupplier]:** Loads a system resource and provides it as a config supplier.
+- **[ResourceConfigSupplier]:** Loads a system resource and provides it as a
-  The config never changes, and never triggers config listeners.
+  config supplier.
+The config never changes, and never triggers config
+  listeners.
-- **[ReferenceConfigSupplier]:** Uses a parent config and finds a reference (contained) message
+- **[ReferenceConfigSupplier]:** Uses a parent config and finds a reference
-  within the parent using a reference path. the path is the '.' concatenation of the field names.
+  (contained) message within the parent using a reference path. the path is the
-  This supplier will forward changes in the parent config, but will not check for actual
+  '.' concatenation of the field names.
+This supplier will forward changes in
+  the parent config, but will not check for local changes.
-  changes.
-- **[OverrideConfigSupplier]:** Takes a parent config and overrides it with values based on an
+- **[OverrideConfigSupplier]:** Takes a parent config and overrides it with
-  override value map.
-Can only override "leaf" values, not whole messages.
-Uses the same reference
+  values based on an override value map.
+Can only override "leaf" values, not
-  path as the `ReferenceConfigSupplier`, and tries as best it can to parse the string value given.
+  whole messages.
+Uses the same reference path as the
+  `ReferenceConfigSupplier`, and tries as best it can to parse the string value
-  Handy to be able to override some values based on command line args or similar.
+  given.
+Handy to be able to override some values based on command line args
+  or similar.

-And in addition a config supplier meant to be used in testing called `TestConfigSupplier`.
-It exposes
+And in addition a config supplier meant to be used in testing called
-a `testUpdate` method that triggers updates the same way as the other updating configs.
+`TestConfigSupplier`.
+It exposes a `testUpdate` method that triggers updates
+the same way as the other updating configs.